camjohnson0302/TicTacLose/README.md

 - make_spaces spec doesn't test for correct indexes

+- few more tests needed in general for player model

 - fix up css, get rid of absolute position

 - make it responsive, just for fun?